 People with low T report troubling symptoms such as fatigue, irritability, and depression.
 TRT may be able to improve mood, well-being, and promote healthy energy levels.
 The natural consequence of feeling more energy can also boost moods.

-Like any medication, testosterone replacement therapy can have both risks and benefits.
-You should discuss all the possible side effects of TRT based on your unique health history.
-For some people, such as those with blood clotting disorders, TRT may not be appropriate.
+Like any medication, testosterone replacement therapy has its risks and benefits.
+You should discuss all the possible side effects of taking testosterone based on your unique health history.
+For some people, such as those with blood clotting disorders, testosterone replacement may not be appropriate.

 Some of the most common side effects of TRT include: